thomas-lamiaux/rocq-prover.org/data/pages/governance.md

 and its user base.
 This document provides governance details for:

 1. The rocq-prover.org *domain name* and its associated projects.
+2. The Rocq Prover software.
-2. The Rocq Platform - the recommended set of tools for the Rocq Prover.
+3. The Rocq Platform - the recommended set of tools for the Rocq Prover.

 The document outlines the reporting structure, details the roles involved, and delineates the responsibilities of each project that falls under this